Seahawks coach Pete Carroll says Mychal Kendricks will play Sunday; Justin Britt ‘day-to-day’; Russell Wilson and Ethan Pocic added to injured list

 Bobby Wagner is also expected to return at middle linebacker

-The Seahawks Seahawks will have linebacker Mychal Kendricks for another week, coach Pete Carroll said during his regular weekly press conference Wednesday.
+The Seahawks Seahawks will have linebacker Mychal Kendricks for at least another game, coach Pete Carroll said during his regular weekly press conference Wednesday, having received an assurance from the NFL that he will not be suspended by Sunday’s regular season home opener against Dallas.

 But the Seahawks on Wednesday also practiced without two starting members of their offensive line — center Justin Britt, who injured his shoulder Monday against the Bears, and left guard Ethan Pocic, who did not practice due to an ankle injury.
 It’s unclear when Pocic got hurt as he did not miss any snaps in the game against the Bears.
+But the prospect of two members of Seattle’s offensive line potentially missing Sunday’s game is daunting considering the struggles that it has already had this season with the Seahawks having allowed an NFL-high 12 sacks.

 And, well, the Seahawks also added quarterback Russell Wilson to the injury report Wednesday with a hamstring issue.

 Wilson, though was also listed as fully participating in practice, seeming to indicate the injury isn’t a big deal — players have to be listed on the injury report if there is any concern that they have an injury that could cause them to miss any practice.
 Carroll did not mention any injury to Wilson either after Monday night’s loss at Chicago or when he talked to reporters Wednesday and Wilson also did not mention the injury.
 He did not miss any snaps against the Bears.

-As for Kendricks, Carroll said the Seahawks have received word from the league that he will not be suspended by Sunday’s game against the Dallas Cowboys and said Kendricks will play in the game.
-(Players who are on the roster as of Tuesday get paid for that weeks’s game, so any suspension usually comes early in the week).

 Most Read Sports Stories